-From March 26 through April 27, 2018, students in grades 3-12 will be taking state assessments, AzMERIT (for math, language arts, and writing) and AIMS (for science).
+From March 25 through April 26, 2019, students in grades 3-12 will be taking state assessments, AzMERIT (for Math, Language Arts, and Writing in grade 3-8), AIMS (for Science for grade 4 & 8) and ACT (Reading, English, Math, and Science; 11th grade cohort only).
 Please check with your child's teacher for exact testing dates for your child.

 The testing windows are as follows:

-How: Grades 4 and 8: Two test sessions approximately 45-60 minutes each.
-Grades 9 or 10: One test session for approximately two hours
+How: Two test sessions approximately 45-60 minutes each.

 Please keep in mind that teachers have multiple ways they measure student learning.
-AzMERIT is just one of those tools.
+AzMERIT/AIMS/ACT is just one of those tools.
 Throughout the school year, teachers use many assessments to determine how students are doing in their classrooms, including classwork, homework, quizzes, projects, and teacher and counselor observations.
-The results from AzMERIT are used along with all of this information to ensure each child is on track to succeed.
+We use the results from AzMERIT/AIMS/ACT along with these other assessments to ensure each child is on track to succeed.

 Arizona is asking more from our students so they can achieve their full potential.
-The AzMERIT test measures a wide range of real-world skills, like critical thinking, problem-solving, and analysis.
+The AzMERIT/AIMS/ACT tests measure a wide range of real-world skills, like critical thinking, problem-solving, and analysis.
 For high school students, this exam is NOT required for graduation.
 It provides an accurate tool to measure how well your child is mastering the skills expected of young people in higher education and as they begin their careers.

 Who takes AzMERIT and AIMS?

-Students in 3rd through 12th grade will take AzMERIT in English language arts (ELA), math, and writing.
-Students in grades 4, 8, and 9 or 10 will take AIMS in science.
+Students in 3rd through 8th grade will take AzMERIT in English language arts (ELA), math, and writing.
+Students in grades 4 and 8 will take AIMS in science.